Bathrooms / By Kerry O'Brien / September 11, 2014

 Old and new

-To make the most of her budget, Marissa and Mark made smart decisions about what to salvage and what to strip.
+To make the most of her budget, they made smart decisions about what to salvage and what to strip.
 Marissa left all of the plumbing in place, kept the cast-iron tub, and incredibly, made do with the existing under-sink storage (painting it black to hide the wear and re-directing that expense to lighting and storage details).

-Mark removed four layers of floor tile and helped Marissa find this classic black and white tile in the spirit of a period-specific basket weave that Marissa originally envisioned but couldn’t track down.
-Mark’s team also lined the new floor tile with gray grout to help Marissa keep it spotless.
+Her contractor removed four layers of floor tile and helped Marissa find this classic black and white tile in the spirit of a period-specific basket weave that Marissa originally envisioned but couldn’t track down.
+The team also lined the new floor tile with gray grout to help Marissa keep it spotless.

 Marissa went with a new Toto toilet and reflective silver fixtures, both high impact and functional choices that make the new space feel finished and bright.